 The State of Iowa's New Hosing Production program will involve a financial investment in the construction of new housing units.
-The New Construction Program will be limited to the MID Counties.
+The New Construction Program will be limited to the MID Counties and Pottawattamie County, where many disaster-impacted persons relocated after the floods due to its larger workforce and housing stock.
 Municipalities must coordinate with developers/builders to submit an application to IEDA for the financial investment in the construction of new housing units.